GPojoga/stateful_data_analytics/README.md

 * `p4` : Here is located the P4 implementation of the algorithm.
 The P4 program is located in the folder `bmv2` and the table initialization in `init`.
 The controller is defined in `controller.py`

 ### Usage

+Note : the commands presented in this section must be executed in `sync/median`, unless specified otherwise.

 #### **Initialize DPDK**